How hard will Hurricane Lee hit New England? The cold North Atlantic may decide that

 GEOGRAPHY MATTERS

-New England, in the crosshairs of Hurricane Lee, is usually protected from the worst of a hurricane’s wrath by the cold waters of the North Atlantic, and that’s expected to help reduce Lee to a tropical storm by the time it arrives by Saturday morning.
+New England, in the crosshairs of Hurricane Lee, is usually protected from the worst of a hurricane’s wrath by the cold waters of the North Atlantic, and that’s expected to help reduce Lee to a tropical storm by the time it arrives Saturday.

-A number of factors that determine the path and strength of a hurricane.
+A number of factors determine the path and strength of a hurricane.
 But the warm waters that can strengthen a hurricane are typically south of Cape Cod.
 North of there, the Atlantic waters are much colder.

 That doesn’t mean storms aren’t dangerous in New England.